 - Store tools so that when they are next used, the handles aren’t very cold.

 - Use anti-vibration gloves when working.

-Discuss vibration white finger claims with our expert team.
+Discuss vibration white finger claims for vibration white finger compensation with our expert team.

 Vibration White Finger Treatment Options and Testing:

-If you think you may be suffering from vibration white finger, you will first need to undergo a vibration white finger test to see if you experiencing any of the symptoms of, or are suffering from the injury.
-You will also have to have a Raynaud’s syndrome test, to see if you have the symptoms of this condition instead of a VWF injury.
+If you think you may be suffering from vibration white finger, you will first need to undergo a vibration white finger test to see if you are experiencing any of the symptoms or are suffering from the injury.
+You will also have to have a Raynaud’s syndrome test to see if you have the symptoms of this condition instead of a VWF injury.

 Testing for Vibration white finger injuries:

-- Testing for Thermal Aesthesiometry: This is a test measuring the performance of thermal (heat and cold) receptors in the wrists, hands, and fingers.
+- Testing for Thermal Aesthesiometry: This test measures the performance of thermal (heat and cold) receptors in the wrists, hands, and fingers.

 - Testing the Vibrotactile Threshold: The test measures the sensitivity of the mechanoreceptors in each hand’s nerves, testing through texture, vibration, and stretching.

 - Cold Provocation Test: The test is carried out to find any visual evidence of the area being blanched.